 This is the type of tripod to buy if you want something that is easy to carry, will give you sharp photos and smooth video, and extends to a usable height.
 I've got a Rocketfish Tripod that weighs about 3 lbs. including its ball head, and it fits inside my luggage when I fly.

-For studio photography and location photography where you don't have to walk too far.
+For studio photography and location photography where you don't have to walk too far, full sized tripods .

 I used extra large studio tripods with wheels way back when I was in photography school, using 4x5 inch view cameras and I still use a large tripod today in certain situations.

 Full-sized tripods are sturdy and go real high.
-My Manfrotto Tripod with a 498RC2 ball head weighs over 7 lbs. and I need a stool if I fully extend the legs and center pole.
+My Manfrotto tripod legs, combined with a 498RC2 ball head weighs over 7 lbs. and I need a stool if I fully extend the legs and center pole upward to maximum height.
+That' really overkill for you and I don't recommend this type of tripod for beginner photographers and photo enthusiasts like you.

 Carbon fiber construction can save you as much as 30% in weight.

 Plastic parts save weight too, but are not nearly as durable and are not as steady as aluminum and carbon fiber tripods.

 Tripods with leg spreaders make for a fast set-up, but kill your option to set them at different angles.